 Omar Khadr pleaded guilty and was convicted of killing Sgt.
-1st Class Christopher Speer, an American medic in the U.S. army, with a hand grenade in Afghanistan in 2002, when he was 15.
+Christopher Speer, a U.S. special forces soldier, with a hand grenade in Afghanistan in 2002 when he was 15.
 Here is a timeline of events, going back to the Khadr family's arrival to Canada in 1977.